 This year we will be featuring music from 17th & 18th Century Italy and by composers influenced by the Italian style.

 However the ethos of Baroque Week remains predominantly a chamber music course, where everyone can decide for themselves what they want to do.
 Therefore whilst we encourage you to explore this year’s theme you are free to choose any baroque music, from any country, for your chamber music groups.
 We do ask that chamber groups for sessions 2 and 4 each day are a minimum of four people (e.g. a trio sonata; or a singer/obbligato instrument/continuo team) otherwise there may not be enough continuo players/instruments to go around.

 “I found the prospect of organising my own sessions overwhelming at first but soon got used to it.”

 Each playing room has one or more harpsichords, spinets or chamber organs.
 We are grateful to those who bring their own keyboard instruments and tune them daily, who get a £50 discount.
 The remainder belong to the tutors, or have been hired.

-Jacks, Pipes and Hammers usually attend for part of the week with a wide selection of music for sale, both modern editions and facsimiles.
+We hope that Jacks, Pipes and Hammers will once again be attending with a wide selection of music for sale, both modern editions and facsimiles.